 This time will be related to the length of your content – obviously, longer articles take longer to read than shorter ones.
 But if your time spent on page is very short, this indicates that users are clicking through to your content (maybe attracted by a good headline) and then abandoning it because they’re not engaged.
 This is a bad sign.

-In Google Analytics, you can sort the pages on your site by time spent on page.
-This will show you which pieces of content people are engaging with the most and the least.
+Google Analytics does give you an idea of the pieces of content people are engaging with the most and the least.
 From this, you should be able to figure out how to create more engaging content in the future.

 3. Session Duration and Pages Per Session